hamid/mashya-instagram-api/README.md

 //-1) Setup individual bot for a acoount
     var bot = new MashyaInstagramBot({
         botName: "myinsta",
-        isDevelopment: true, //-** for PRODUCTION enviroments or non GUI os , you should set this options `true` logScreenshot:true,
+        isDevelopment: true, //-** for PRODUCTION enviroments or non GUI os , you should set this options `false` logScreenshot:true,
         log:true,
         //.. see other options in bot docs page